Shadows Over Loathing: Summary

 The player plays as a character they created who has been summoned by their Uncle Murray to go to his antique shop in Ocean City for something important.
 However, upon arriving, he is nowhere to be found.
 The character will have to find cursed objects in hopes of finding a trail to Uncle Murray.
 Throughout the chapters, the character will gain partners to accompany the character throughout the story.
 The character will also have encounters with fishpeople, hobos, the mob, vampires, Rufus (the protagonist's younger brother in West of Loathing), gatormen, shadow beings, and even a nemesis (depending on the character's class).
 As the story progresses, the player learns more about their nemesis and the owner of the cursed objects: the President of Shadows.
 Upon being summoned to Government Valley, the character will come face-to-face with their nemesis one last time before defeating them and being able to access the Black House, where the President of Shadows is holding Uncle Murray captive.
 Previous dream sequences and Uncle Murray reveal that the President of Shadows is Margaret, a woman who, after her dog dying, being made fun of for wanting to become God when she grew up to let dogs live longer, and an explosion in her family barn, the source of the cursed objects, she became the shadow president and gains power with the shadow energy from the cursed objects.
 The entrance to the Black House is locked by three pillars of Shadow Energy.
 If the player has helped the Hobos, the Mob, and Rufus with their side-quests, they can destroy the pillars for the character, rather than battle them.
 Finally reaching inside the Black House, Margaret reveals that she is opening a giant portal to control the Shadowcaster, source of the shadow energy, to become Empress of Shadows.
-The player can decided to sabotage the portal whenever they want, a point of no return and triggering the final boss.
+The player can decide to sabotage the portal whenever they want, a point of no return and triggering the final boss.
 Depending on the character's actions and partner's sidequests, there are many endings the player can receive, with them mainly starting with the defeat of the Shadowcaster by the player or their partner, or the Shadowcaster winning and absorbing everything.
 The rest of the ending sequence depends on the sidequests the player has or has not completed and their consequences.
 The game saves before the final boss, so the player can go back and try to get a different ending.